Why should I use a professional to manage my home?

 The Texas Real Estate Commission requires every Texas Real Estate Licensee to disclose Information About Brokerage Services to prospective clients or customers during the first conversation of substance or first face to face meeting.
 The TREC IABS 1-0 information form explains the fiduciary obligations the licensee has to a client or a customer.
 A client is someone that has signed a Buyer/Tenant Representation Agreement, Property Management Agreement or Sale/Lease Listing Agreement with the Broker and the Broker is then working in the best interests of the client.
 If there is no representation agreement, the prospect is a Customer, but is still to be treated honestly by the Agent or Broker.

-Remember, the Texas Real Estate Commission (TREC) requires a person to be licensed, if that person, on behalf of another:
+Texas Real Estate Commission (TREC) requires a person to be licensed, if that person, on behalf of another:

 - Offers to lease,

 - Negotiates or attempts to negotiate the lease of real estate,

 - Lists or offers to list real estate for lease,

 - Aids or attempts to aid in locating or obtaining real estate for lease,